GENERAL PLAYER HANDBOOK

 During normal (non-tournament) play, games are played without a stop clock.
 Typically, games begin with about five-minute warm

 up followed by three 15 to 17 minute periods.
-During the final game of tournaments for each league (A or B), the game may be
+During the final 2 min of a game that is within 1 goal or a tie the remainder of the game will be played with stop clock.

 Players may opt to play full time or part time during a session.
 The amount of money will be posted at the LIC on the bulletin